 As Acting Executive General Manager, Field and Asset Management, David is responsible for operating and maintaining Queensland’s high-voltage transmission network and managing Powerlink’s asset base.

-At Powerlink, Des is the Acting Executive General Manager Corporate Services and leads the people and culture, information technology, communications, customer engagement, health, safety and environment functions.
+At Powerlink, Leigh leads the people and culture, business information technology, and digital delivery, communications and customer engagement, health and safety and environment and sustainability functions.

 Stewart Bell